-I had almost forgot.
+I had almost forgotten.
 We lived on granola that year!

 Thankfully these days I am much better at managing stress.
 Instead of taking on too much, I make it my goal to do fewer things, but do them well.

-Yet when I’m planning ahead, the Best Classic Homemade Granola Recipe posted here is my favorite combination.
+Yet when I’m planning ahead, our healthy homemade granola recipe posted here is my favorite combination.
 I love the color the pepitas, dried cherries, and golden raisins bring.